Residency & Non-Residency

 Eligible Visa Holders

-Moreover, they may qualify for reduced tuition through a non-resident tuition waiver if they attended a Utah high school for more than 3 years and graduated.
-For more information about the House Bill 118 non-resident tuition waiver, please visit the U of U Non-Resident Tuition Waiver website.
+Eligible visa holders who meet the requirements for Utah House Bill 118 may qualify for reduced tuition through a non-resident tuition waiver if they attended a Utah high school for three or more years and graduated or will graduate from a Utah high school or attained the equivalent of a high school diploma (GED) in Utah.
+For more information about the House Bill 118 non-resident tuition waiver, please visit the University of Utah Non-Resident Tuition Waiver website.

-• Students with DACA or undocumented status are not eligible for Title IV federal and state financial aid, however, they may be eligible to apply for University of Utah institutional scholarships.
+- Students with DACA or undocumented status are not eligible for Title IV federal and state financial aid, however, they may be eligible to apply for University of Utah institutional scholarships.
 Many students apply for private loans to cover their cost of attendance.

-• Upon acceptance, DACA or undocumented students may qualify for reduced tuition through a non-resident tuition waiver if they meet the eligibility requirements for Utah House Bill 144
+- Upon acceptance, DACA or undocumented students may qualify for reduced tuition through a non-resident tuition waiver if they meet the eligibility requirements for Utah House Bill 144.

 University of Utah Informational Resources